LEANNA MAE .ORG

 • Your yearly and monthly expenses will be at least a few hundred dollars a year just to stay in business.

-• The cost of serving each client may be minimal or several hundred (especially depends on childcare).
+• The cost of serving each client may be minimal or quite a bit depending on childcare and pet care if you have to pay for it.

-• And to continue your education and keep current on all credentials will be thousands.
+• And to continue your education and keep current on all credentials will be thousands over the years.

 To sustain a doula business, you have to